Smoldering multiple myeloma

 Anemia may develop as plasma cells increase and crowd red blood cells in the bloodstream.

-People diagnosed with stage 1 have very few cancerous cells.
+People with stage 1 of the disease have very few cancerous cells.
 They may be only slightly anemic and have normal levels of calcium in their blood.
 X-rays show only one area of bone damage.

-By stage 2, more cancer cells are detected along with higher levels of calcium in the blood and worsening anemia.
+By stage 2, more cancer cells can be detected along with higher levels of calcium in the blood and worsening anemia.